Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 This pothos does best in bright indirect light.

 The moonlight variety has leaves that are silvery green.
-Unlike all of the Scindapsus pictus varieties, this variety doesn’t have spots of silver, instead, the whole leaf is silvery green.
+Unlike all of the Scindpasus pictus varieties, this variety doesn’t have spots of silver, instead the whole leaf is silvery green.

 It does best in bright indirect light.